-World Bank Safe Guard Policies Objective Applicability Safeguard Requirements OP 4.11 Physical Cultural Resources This policy aims at assisting in the preservation of cultural property, historical, religious and unique natural value-this includes remains left by previous human inhabitants and unique environment features, as well as in the protection and enhancement of cultural properties encountered in Bankfinanced project.
-This policy may be triggered by sub-projects under UPCRNDP in those areas where cultural property, historical, religious and unique natural value-this includes remains left by previous human inhabitants and unique environment features may be affected during widening and strengthening work of the sub-projects.
-Application has to be prepared and submitted to Archeological department
+World Bank Safe Guard Objective Applicability for the Safeguard Policies Project Requirements due to development; that they receive social and economic benefits.
+This policy triggered if there are indigenous people in the project area; when potential adverse impacts on indigenous people are anticipated; and if indigenous people are among the intended beneficiaries.
+OP 4.11 Physical Cultural Resources This policy aims at assisting in the preservation of cultural property, historical, religious and unique natural value-this includes remains left by previous human inhabitants and unique environment features, as well as in the protection and enhancement of cultural properties encountered in Bank-financed project.
+This policy may be triggered by sub-projects under UPCRNDP in those areas where cultural property, historical, religious and unique natural value-this includes remains left by previous human inhabitants and unique environment features may be affected during widening and strengthening work of the sub- Yes, A total number of 9 CPRs (4 religious structures, 4 boundary walls and 1 shop of Mosque) will be affected partially, Not applicable OP 4.37: Safety of Dams projects.
+This policy aims for safety of Dams requires (for large dams over a pre-defined criteria) a technical review and periodic safety inspections performed by independent dam safety professionals Not Applicable Not Applicable OP 7.50 : Project of International Water Ways Projects on International Waterways requires projects to ascertain whether riparian agreements are in place, and ensure that riparian states are informed of, and do not object to, project interventions.
+Not Applicable Not Applicable